lauramayfox/double-dice/README.md

 # Bugs/Errors or Issues Encountered
 - I had a small bug during the initial build, which created an infinate loop when rolling the dice.
 I managed to fix it simply by restarting the game running sequence with the 'main' function.
 - I had a issue with the scoring system in that I wasn't sure if I wanted to keep the highest score unique to the player, or to track a highest score in general for whoever has played the game.
 I feel like this is something to work on in future versions of the game.
+- I had a bug issue in relation to the score data being pushed to my Google API.
+It was a minor coding error, yet significant in terms of the running of the game and score tracking.
+The CI tutor support services helped me out with finding the issue within my code to help make it work in tune with the running of the game.

 # Features left to implement